cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network/watcher.md

 ## Web App

 To be able to connect to the relay node from remote peers, it needs to be publicly reachable.
-Configure your website with SSL and the `https` traffic forwarded as:
+Configure your website with SSL and the `https` traffic reverse proxied as:
 * `/graphql` to port `3001` (watcher GQL endpoint)
 * `/` to port `9090` (relay node)